 What Gleanster offers is a methodology for beginning to look at ROI at the outset of your social media activities.
 While not every platform will be required for your business, you can develop a system for tracking and measuring that will provide you with monthly insights and educate you on what platforms work best (i.e. generate the greatest ROI) over time.

-If you’d like more information on how social media can work for your organization, call us at 416-598-4684 and speak with Lisa Shepherd.
+If you’d like more information on how social media can work for your organization, we'd love to talk.